What Is A Supercharger? Its Types And How It Works

 These superchargers are fairly easy to package in aftermarket retrofit installations.
 It uses a variable-ratio centrifugal supercharger that contains a continuously variable pulley drive mounted to a conventional compressor.

-Factory superchargers on vee-type engines are usually packed in the valley of the vee, which makes it favor longer, lower, narrower packaging.
+Vee-type engines typically pack their factory superchargers in the valley of the vee, favoring longer, lower, narrower packaging.

 Roots Superchargers

 The roots superchargers are the most popular type.
-In their setup, there are two counterrotating shafts that have lobes that force air down across the shafts.
+In their setup, two counterrotating shafts are equipped with lobes that force air down across them.
 Generally, air enters the top of the unit and escapes through the bottom portion.

 Twin-Screw Superchargers